martanne/vis/README.md

 Why another text editor?
 ========================

-It all started when I was recently reading the excellent Project Oberon[0], where in chapter 5 a data structure for managing text is introduced.
+It all started when I was recently reading the excellent [Project Oberon](http://www.inf.ethz.ch/personal/wirth/ProjectOberon/), where in chapter 5 a data structure for managing text is introduced.
 I found this rather appealing and wanted to see how it works in practice.